 Sound challenging?
 It is, but there’s no skirting customer and employee expectations.
 “Experience has definitely become more relevant today than it ever has been,” says ServiceNow Chief Transformation Officer Kelly Kent.

-“Employees are realising that it really doesn’t need to be this difficult to get work done, because in our consumer lives, we’re being given tools every day that are making things easier,” she adds.
+“Employees are realizing that it really doesn’t need to be this difficult to get work done, because in our consumer lives, we’re being given tools every day that are making things easier,” she adds.

 Part of getting TX right is taking a strategic approach to transforming technology and operations.
-Digitisation and automation are essential tools to accelerate outcomes and simplify processes on the back end.
+Digitization and automation are essential tools to accelerate outcomes and simplify processes on the back end.
 And improved EX directly and positively affects CX.

-Prioritising TX is indeed a team sport, according to ServiceNow Chief Transformation Officer Tom Parisi.
+Prioritizing TX is indeed a team sport, according to ServiceNow Chief Transformation Officer Tom Parisi.
 “It’s about changing how the company works,” he says.
 “You’re starting to break down silos, build cross-functional processes, and pull together multiple revenue streams.”

 From this vantage, committing to TX is not a business unit decision but rather a train moving full speed ahead that needs the entire enterprise to get aboard.
 The good news is the ride and the destination are well worth the investment.